• Skip to primary navigation

 With Veggies

 Veggie sticks can also be paired with this easy dip.
-Baby carrots, stir fried zucchini and cucumber sticks are all great veggies to enjoy with this flavor loaded dip.
+Baby carrots, stir fried zucchini and cucumber sticks are all great veggies to enjoy with this Mexican sauce or condiment.

 With Fruits